techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (7260)
 drivers that use a pure Java client and communicate with a middleware server using a database-independent protocol.
 The middleware server then communicates the client's requests to the data source.

-a.
-Type 3
+A. Type 3

-b.
-Type 2
+B. Type 2

-c.
-Type 1
+C. Type 1

-d.
-Type 4
+D. Type 4

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: